ajarihant7/Snake_Game/README.md

 To run this file you will need g++ version 12.2.0 <br />

 Next steps ->  <br />
-Write the functions in seperate files. <br />
+Write the functions in seperate files. - DONE <br />
 Add a new fruit which is of 5 points and appears after every 5 normal fruit and appears only for 7 seconds. <br />
-Test a makefile for this if possible. <br />
+Test a makefile for this if possible. - DONE <br />
+Need to edit main.cpp so that whenever main.exe is run it opens in a new command window <br />